 For starters, all Delta SkyMiles or United MileagePlus members can enroll in CLEAR for just $119.
 So even if you’re not flying Delta or United, you can quickly sign up for a SkyMiles or MileagePlus account to capitalize on this lower cost.

-As mentioned above, United recently partnered up with CLEAR to offer similar pricing to its own members.
-All this said, there really is no reason to pay the $179 price.
+There’s really no reason to pay the $179 price.
 Just for signing up for a free Delta or United frequent flyer account, you can drop that price by at least $60.
 And there are many options to secure a free trial, be it for just one month or three.

 If you don’t meet either of those criteria, simply signing up for a frequent flyer account with either airline allows you to get CLEAR for only $19 each year if you pay with the Amex Green Card.